microsoft/FluidFramework/packages/framework/synthesize/README.md

 ### Async Value Provider

-Provide a Promise to an IComponent of a given type.
+Provide a Promise to an IFluidObject of a given type.

 #### Usage